raheel1906/bicepDeployments/README.md

 # bicepDeployments

 ## Overview
 Welcome to `bicepDeployments`!
-This repository serves as a learning platform for Azure Bicep, an Infrastructure as Code (IaC) tool designed to simplify the deployment and management of Azure resources.
-This repo contains examples, best practices, and templates to help users understand and utilize Azure Bicep effectively.
+This repository serves as a personal learning platform for Azure Bicep, an Infrastructure as Code (IaC) tool designed to simplify the deployment and management of Azure resources.
+This repo contains examples, best practices, and templates to utilize Azure Bicep.

 ## Prerequisites
 Before you dive into the contents of this repository, make sure you have the following prerequisites: